MLB: Bryce Harper Comes To Bat To ‘Fresh Prince of Bel Air’ Theme Song

 — MLB (@MLB) March 9, 2019

-Some fans pointed out that the Fresh Prince of Bel Air theme song is in fact a song about someone leaving Philadelphia, as opposed to arriving there, and that Harper was reportedly close to signing to play in Los Angeles, which is near the Fresh Prince’s new home in Bel Air.
+Some fans pointed out that the Fresh Prince of Bel Air theme song is, in fact, a song about someone leaving Philadelphia, as opposed to arriving there, and that Harper was reportedly close to signing to play in Los Angeles, which is near the Fresh Prince’s new home in Bel Air.

 “The ovation they gave me, I’m very humbled, very blessed to be able to get out there and play in front of a fan base like that,” Harper said postgame, per CBS 3.